gr-b/W-Net-Pytorch/README.md

 # Note: This repository is a work in progress.
-The architecture is implemented, but the evaluation and post-processing is not complete.
+The architecture is implemented, but the post-processing is not complete.

 # W-Net: A Deep Model for Fully Unsupervised Image Segmentation - Implementation in Pytorch